CarlssonOscar/task-app/test.md

 # PEP8

 All django code went through a [PEP8 online test](http://pep8online.com/).
 All issues mostly concerning unnecessary spacing in empty files, to long lines of code and faulty spacing between functions were fixed.
-Non PEP8 compliant code which was automaticly generated in the settings.py file when setting up the project was for the most part ignored.
+Non PEP8 compliant code which was automaticly generated in the settings.py file when setting up the project was for the most part ignored except for a few to long lines.

 # Manual Testing